mvolar/SatXplor/README.md

 ``` bash
 python tests/tests.py
 ```

-**Sample data run**
+**Example data run**

 Additionally, SatXplor includes a small testing sample to confirm that everything runs normally and to serve.
-You can execute the following command, which runs on the `testing_data/testing_data.tar.gz` files.
+You can execute the following command, which runs on the `testing_data/testing_data.tar.gz` files, extracting the `test_sequence.fasta` and 'test_sats.fasta', setting up the run settings and running SatXplor all in one command
 ```
 python satxplor/run_all_tests.py
 ```